NCPITest/About/Working-Groups.md

 The Search Working Group has been established and the charter is undergoing development, and meets on the 4th Tuesday of each month. <br>
 This working group spearheads improvements to the utility of search across the NCPI cloud platforms with a focus on dataset discovery and cohort building.

+<h3> Past Working Groups </h3>

+Before the establishment of the ACC, NCPI was coordinated and run by a series of collaborating working groups.
+More information about past working groups can be found [here](Past-Working-Groups.md).